 The vehicle battery must have a nominal rating of 12 V. Never connect the transceiver to a 24 V battery.
 Be sure to use a 12 V vehicle battery that has sufficient current capacity.
-If the current to the transceiver is insufficient, the display may darken during transmission, or transmit output power may drop excessively.
+If the current to the transceiver is insufficient, the display may darken during transmission, or the transmit output power may drop excessively.

-- 1 Route the DC power cable supplied with the transceiver directly to the vehicle's battery terminals using the shortest path from the transceiver. - If using a noise filter, it should be installed with an insulator to prevent it from touching metal on the vehicle. - It is recommended not to use the cigarette lighter socket since some cigarette lighter sockets introduce an unacceptable voltage drop. - If the power cable must be routed through a hole in the vehicle chassis or body, for example in the firewall at the front of the passenger compartment, use a rubber grommet to protect the cable from abrasion.
+- 1 Route the supplied DC power cable directly to the vehicle's battery terminals using the shortest path from the transceiver. - When using a noise filter, install it with an insulator to prevent it from touching metal on the vehicle. - We recommend that you do not use the cigarette lighter socket since some cigarette lighter sockets introduce an unacceptable voltage drop. - When routing the power cable through a hole in the vehicle chassis or body, for example in the firewall at the front of the passenger compartment, use a rubber grommet to protect the cable from abrasion.
 Dismantle the fuse holder to pass the cable through the firewall.

-• The entire length of the cable must be dressed so it is isolated from heat, moisture, and the engine secondary (high voltage) ignition system/ cables.
+• The entire length of the cable must be dressed to isolate it from heat, moisture, and the engine secondary (high voltage) ignition system/ cables.

-- 2 After the cable is in place, wind heat-resistant tape around the fuse holder to protect it from moisture.
-Tie down the full run of cable. - 3 To prevent the risk of short circuits, disconnect other wiring from the negative (-) battery terminal before connecting the transceiver. - 4 Confirm the correct polarity of the connections, and attach the power cable to the battery terminals; red connects to the positive (+) terminal, black connects to the negative (-) terminal. - Use the full length of the cable without cutting off excess even if the cable is longer than required.
-In particular, never remove the fuse holders from the cable. → ⊕
+- 2 After the cable is in place, wind heat-resistant tape around the fuse holder to protect it from moisture, then tie down the full run of cable. - 3 To prevent the risk of short circuits, disconnect other wiring from the negative (-) battery terminal before connecting the transceiver. - 4 Confirm the correct polarity of the connections, then attach the power cable to the battery terminals; red connects to the positive (+) terminal and black connects to the negative (-) terminal. - Use the full length of the cable without cutting off excess, even if the cable is longer than required.
+In particular, never remove the fuse holders from the cable.